ebilebilli/Django-ToDo-project/README.md

 - **Authentication**: Simple JWT (JSON Web Tokens)
 - **Database**: SQLite (default, can be configured for PostgreSQL or others)
 - **Python Libraries**: `djangorestframework`, `djangorestframework-simplejwt`

+## Task Scheduling and Asynchronous Processing

+To handle periodic tasks, the project integrates **Celery** with **Redis** as the message broker and **Celery Beat** for scheduling.
+This setup is used to automatically delete notes and labels in the trash that are older than 30 days.
+While the project is lightweight and does not heavily rely on asynchronous processing, Celery ensures efficient handling of scheduled cleanup tasks.

+### Technologies Added
+- **Celery**: Distributed task queue for asynchronous task processing.
+- **Redis**: In-memory data store used as the message broker for Celery.
+- **Celery Beat**: Scheduler for running periodic tasks.

+  ### Setup Instructions
+    Install Redis and ensure it is running locally or on a configured server.
+    Install the required Python packages:
+    pip install celery redis django-celery-beat
+    Run the Celery worker:
+    celery -A project_name worker --loglevel=info
+    Run Celery Beat for periodic tasks:
+    celery -A project_name beat --loglevel=info

 # Installation
 git clone https://github.com/ebilebilli/django-todo-api.git